Daammon/Vertebrates-Invertebrates-Classifier/README.md

 # Vertebrates-Invertebrates-Classifier
 Vertebrates-Invertebrates classifier with Pytorch/Fastai using OpenCV for visualization.
 The dataset has been taken directly doing scraping from google search.
 I have used a few tools and widgets to clean it.

-I have used a Resnet34 as network and fine-tunned it unfreezing the layers and training it with smaller learning rates for lower layers.
+The choosen network structure has been Resnet34 to reduce the training time.
+I have fine-tunned it unfreezing the layers and training it with smaller learning rates for lower layers.

 In order to visualize the predictions, I have worked on two options: